Spring 2022 Academic Awards

 Given in memory of Rob Gunther-Mohr, founding faculty member and beloved teacher and colleague, to the student who best exhibits independent critical judgment, a love of reading and ideas, and an abiding compassion for others.

-Presenter: Jim Baucom, Professor of Education
+Presenter: Sara Glennon, Professor of Writing

 Career Readiness Award

 Given to the student who has made the most strides in demonstrating professionalism in the workplace and developing a career plan.